KLA Digital Logo

 Key Takeaways

 The FRIA represents a significant new compliance requirement, but it is also an opportunity to demonstrate responsible AI deployment and build trust with customers, regulators, and the public.
-Organizations that invest in thorough, thoughtful FRIAs will be better positioned to identify risks early, implement effective safeguards, and navigate the evolving AI regulatory landscape.
-The key dates are approaching: August 2, 2026 for FRIA requirements to take effect.
-Start now by inventorying your AI systems, identifying which require FRIAs, and building the assessment capabilities your organization needs.
+Organizations that invest in thorough, thoughtful FRIAs will be better positioned to identify risks early, implement effective safeguards, and navigate the evolving regulatory landscape.
+The timing is in flux - the Digital Omnibus would move the high-risk (and therefore FRIA) deadline to 2 December 2027, but until that becomes law the binding date remains 2 August 2026 - so the smart move is the same either way: start now.
+Inventory your AI systems, identify which require FRIAs, and build a first draft with the free FRIA generator or downloadable template.
+This article is for general information only and is not legal advice; confirm your obligations under Article 27 with qualified counsel, and re-check the regulatory status before relying on any deadline.